-If you feel you have been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, status as a Vietnam era veteran, or sexual orientation, please contact the UMKC Division of Diversity, Access and Equity immediately.
+If you feel you have been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, status as a Vietnam era veteran, or sexual orientation, please contact the UMKC Office of Affirmative Action immediately.
+Please note that the UMKC Grievance Resolution Panel does not investigate Affirmative Action complaints, but forwards all AA-related claims to the UMKC Office of Affirmative Action for investigation.

 The Academic Grievance Resolution Panel (GRP) conducts a prompt and efficient procedure for fair and equitable resolutions of academic grievances.
 The GRP consists of three members — a senior administrator and two tenured faculty members — selected by the Faculty Senate and the Chancellor.
 A representative of the Faculty Senate Oversight Committee (OC) monitors each investigation process.
 A Faculty Affairs staff member coordinates scheduling, document storage and distribution, and correspondence on behalf of the GRP.